mathiasfrohlich/vscode-kotlin/README.md

 * add annotations
 * object classes
 * agregate assignment into one
-* add extendig to generics
-* agregate generic into one
 * add heritance in generic
 * add closures handling